5 Ways To Update Your Website

 Here are my top 5 tips to give your site that revamp it’s been needing.
 First, though, there are a few things to keep in mind: are you pivoting your business or just refreshing your website?

 There’s a big difference between just updating and switching things around when your business is going through a transformation.
-Check out my free website planning tool to help you with the overhaul.

 Put your face on the website!